kuleshov/gwaskb/README.md

 ## Installation

-To install GwasKB, clone this repo and set up your environement.
+To install GwasKB, clone this repo and set up your environment.

 ```
 git clone https://github.com/kuleshov/gwaskb.git